Introduction

 The book follows the natural architecture of a query engine, building each layer on top of the previous.

-Chapters 1 through 4 cover the foundations.
+The first four chapters cover the foundations: What is a Query Engine?, Apache Arrow, Type System, and Data Sources.
 We start with what a query engine is, then establish our foundation with Apache Arrow for the memory model, a type system for representing data, and data source abstractions for reading files.

-Chapters 5 through 7 cover query representation.
+The next three chapters cover query representation: Logical Plans, DataFrames, and SQL Support.
 We define logical plans and expressions to represent queries abstractly, build a DataFrame API for constructing plans programmatically, and add SQL support so queries can be written in the familiar query language.

-Chapters 14 and 15 cover scaling.
+The Parallel Query Execution and Distributed Query Execution chapters cover scaling.
 We extend the engine to execute queries in parallel across CPU cores, then across distributed clusters.

-Chapters 16 and 17 cover quality.
+The Testing and Benchmarks chapters cover quality.
 We cover testing strategies including fuzzing, and benchmarking approaches for measuring performance.

 This book is also available for purchase in ePub, MOBI, and PDF format from https://leanpub.com/how-query-engines-work